Camogie in County Cork

 Camogie in County Cork is administered by the Cork County Board of the Camogie Association.

 Clubs

 The premier club competition in the county is the Cork Senior Camogie Championship.

 Glen Rovers (4) Killeagh (1980) and Milford (3) 2013, 2014 and 2015 have won the All Ireland senior club championship.

 Cork lead the way with the most Camogie Clubs in any County (70), their Club Championships are sponsored by Se Systems.

-St Finbarr's National Hurling & Football Club were crowned Cork Senior Camogie Championship winners after defeating St Catherines GAA by 0-15 to 0-9 in the MTU on October 12th to gain back to back titles!
+St. Finbarr's were crowned Cork Senior Camogie Championship winners after defeating St Catherine's by 0-15 to 0-09 in the MTU on October 12 to gain back to back titles!

-The Barrs hope to go more further in the Munster Club Championship following last years heartbreaking 3 point quarter final defeat.
-They have been drawn a straight bye to the semi final stage.
+The Barrs had an epic Munster Campaign securing the title.
+They went on to contest the All Ireland final losing out to Athenry of Galway in the replay.

+Many of the 2025 Cork county players did well out of the Club Championships.
+In 2026, the Senior Captain Meábh Cahalane won the Senior Championship with St Finbarrs.